The Raydrop: A new droplet generation device based on non‑embedded co-flow‑focusing

-In recent years, droplet microfluidics has become an important tool for many different applications, including fundamental studies on emulsification, crystallization, chemical reaction, molecular encapsulation, particle synthesis, digital PCR, and single-cell analysis.
+In recent years, droplet microfluidics has become an important tool for many different applications, including fundamental studies on emulsification, crystallization, chemical reaction, molecular encapsulation, particle synthesis, digital PCR, or single-cell analysis.

 Most commercial microfluidic droplet generators rely on the planar flow‑focusing configuration implemented in polymer or glass chips.
 This geometry has many limitations, such as the need for specific coatings, or the use of dedicated surfactants.
-In contrast, glass capillary‑based droplet production devices are a great improvement, as the dispersed phase is never in contact with the walls of the outer capillary (Figure 1a,b).
+Conversely, glass capillary‑based droplet generators are a great improvement, as the dispersed phase is never in contact with the walls of the outer capillary (figure 1 a,b).

-The authors present the Raydrop: a new system based on the latter configuration, but in which the dripping regime is enforced by using an injection capillary of smaller diameter than the extraction capillary (Figure 1f).
+The authors present the Raydrop: a new system based on the latter configuration, but in which the dripping regime is enforced by using an injection capillary of diameter smaller than the extraction one (figure 1f).
 This is achieved with an improved combination of cutting-edge machining and 3D printing techniques.
-This non-embedded design presents the characteristics of both a co-flow and a flow-focusing configuration, and is described as a “non-embedded co-flow-focusing” design.
+This non-embedded design presents both the characteristics of a co-flow and a flow-focusing, and is called non-embedded co-flow-focusing.
 This configuration fills the gap in the design array of microfluidic droplet generators.

-The Raydrop is an easy-to-use, commercially available microfluidic chip which makes it possible to generate droplets with outstanding monodispersity.
+The Raydrop is an easy to use commercially available microfluidic chip for droplet generation, with outstanding monodisperse production.

 The Raydrop: a device based on the alignment of two capillaries immersed in a pressurized chamber

 The Raydrop consists of a metallic pressurized chamber filled with a continuous phase.
-Two inserts supporting the glass capillaries (injection and extraction capillaries) are introduced on the lateral sides so that the capillaries are perfectly aligned and almost in contact at the center of the chamber (see Figure 2a).
-The dispersed phase flows from the injection capillary and meets the continuous phase at the intersection to the extraction capillary (see Figure 2), which results in the capillary-based technique for droplet production.
+Two inserts supporting the glass capillaries (injection and extraction capillaries) are introduced on the lateral sides so that the capillaries are perfectly aligned and almost in contact at the center of the chamber.
+The dispersed phase flows from the injection capillary, and meets the continuous phase at the intersection to the extraction capillary (see figure 2).
 Droplets are generated and flow through the extraction capillary.
 The 3D-printed micro-nozzle connected at the tip of the injection capillary (see figure 2 d) enforces the dripping regime of droplet formation.

-The capillaries are held in the inserts so that alignment is guaranteed for all combinations, and a ﬁxed gap between the nozzle and the extraction capillary is maintained, ensuring the proper production of droplets in the dripping regime.
-Two glass windows on the top and bottom faces of the device seal the chamber and allow for observation of the droplets.
+The capillaries are held into the inserts so that alignment is guaranteed for all combinations, and a ﬁxed gap between the nozzle and the extraction capillary is maintained.
+Two glass windows on the top and bottom faces of the device seal the chamber and allow for the observation of the droplets.

 The technological breakthrough of this design is two-fold: